Tiny AVR Programmer Hookup Guide

 In addition to the Tiny AVR Programmer, you’ll also need the following items to follow along with this tutorial:

 - ATtiny85 – To be programmed by the programmer.
+Remember, you can also use this to flash other AVR chips like the ATtiny84!

 - A computer or laptop with: